 DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

-A yoga starter kit is a package that typically include all the essentials you need to get started.
+A yoga starter kit for beginners is a package that typically include all the essentials you need to get started.
 Are you curious about trying yoga but don’t want to invest a huge amount of money just yet?
 Are you short on cash and need something affordable to keep your practice going?
 In either case, we have suggestions!

 We generally don’t recommend most of the ultra-cheap yoga starter kits on Amazon.
 Look at it this way: A high-quality yoga mat alone costs about $60, so if you’re getting a yoga mat, plus a block, ball, etc, for only $25, what sort of quality can you expect?
 Probably not very good.

 That said, there are a few cheap starter sets that are acceptable for someone just beginning their yoga journey.
 Perhaps someone who isn’t ready to invest a ton of money, but wants to try out the practice to see if it meets their needs.
 Or someone just getting back into yoga after years away.